houpjs/houp/README.md

 ## Register a store

-Any React Hook can be registered as a store and then shared between components.
+Any React Hook can be registered as a store and shared across components.

 ``` tsx
 // useProduct.js